Fraud Detection API: How It Works & Key Benefits for Your Business

 Fraud Detection API FAQ

-This varies depending on how the company operates ie some offer a set fee for overall usage whereas others, including SEON, offer more flexible pricing based on the amount of API requests.
+This varies depending on how the company operates ie some offer a set fee for overall usage whereas others, including SEON, offer more flexible pricing based on the number of API requests.

 Integration can be done within 24 hours but this differs depending on the product you choose and results are often be more precise once the solution has been in operation.